lidavidm/reduct-redux/docs/architecture.rst

 nodes.
 Similarly, the board, goal, and toolbox are lists of node IDs, and the globals are a Map from name to node ID.
 These IDs are assigned by a monotonically increasing counter.

+This design has consequences for how the UI/graphics toolkit works, as we'll see.

 Read More: :doc:`modules/reducer` (in particular, :ref:`Mutable vs Immutable Expressions`).